tkragholm/ids-rs/crates/ids/README.md

 # IDS-RS: Incidence Density Sampling Tool

 This Python package provides access to the IDS-RS tool, a Rust implementation for performing incidence density sampling in epidemiological research.
+The package includes both the binary executable and all necessary mapping and schema files.

 ## Installation